Arturo-Granados/learning-airflow/README.md

 ### DAG'S:
 Directed Acyclic Graph. is a collection of tasks with dependencies that represent a workflow or data pipeline.
 A DAG is defined as a Python script that creates a DAG object and adds tasks to it using Airflow's Python API.

+### Workflow
+In Apache Airflow, a workflow refers to a sequence of tasks that are orchestrated to perform a specific data processing or data integration job.

 ### Operators:
 Is a class that defines a single task in a DAG.

 ### kind of operators:

-Action operator  -> excute some thing
+Action operator  -> excute something

 Tranfer operator -> transform data

-Sensor operatos  -> allow you to wait for  a condition to be met before getting complited.
+Sensor operatos  -> allow you to wait for  a condition to be met before getting complited

+## What airflow is not?
+Is not a data streaming solution neither a data processing framework.